-4 Inventory Valuation Methods
+4 Inventory Valuation Methods That You Need To Know

 For most eCommerce businesses, inventory is the largest current asset, which makes precise inventory valuation critical to success.
 Inventory valuation enables you to calculate your Cost of Goods Sold (COGS) and, ultimately, your profitability.
 So, you want to be sure you’re keeping a close eye on it!